Ggplot2: Updates

 On 2 March 2012, ggplot2 version 0.9.0 was released with numerous changes to internal organization, scale construction and layers.

 On 25 February 2014, Hadley Wickham formally announced that "ggplot2 is shifting to maintenance mode.
 This means that we are no longer adding new features, but we will continue to fix major bugs, and consider new features submitted as pull requests.
 In recognition [of] this significant milestone, the next version of ggplot2 will be 1.0.0".

-On 21 December 2015, ggplot 2.0.0 was released.
+On 21 December 2015, ggplot2 2.0.0 was released.
 In the announcement, it was stated that "ggplot2 now has an official extension mechanism.
 This means that others can now easily create their [own] stats, geoms and positions, and provide them in other packages."

+On 5 July 2018, ggplot2 3.0.0 was released (initially planned as a ggplot2 2.3.0).
+This now provides support for tidy evaluation allowing quasiquotation in ggplot2 functions.

+On 11 September 2025, ggplot2 4.0.0 was released.
+The accompanying blog post indicated that the release included "a rewrite of the object oriented system from S3 to S7, large new features to smaller quality of life improvements and bugfixes."

 Comparison with base graphics and other packages

 In contrast to base R graphics, ggplot2 allows the user to add, remove or alter components in a plot at a high level of abstraction.
 This abstraction comes at a cost, with ggplot2 being slower than lattice graphics.

-Creating a different plot for various subsets of the data requires for loops and manual management in base R graphics, whereas ggplot2 simplifies that process with a collection of "facet" functions to choose from.
+Creating separate plots for various subsets of data in base R requires loops and manual management, whereas ggplot2 simplifies that process with a collection of "facet" functions to choose from.

 One potential limitation of base R graphics is the "pen-and-paper model" utilized to populate the plotting device.
-Graphical output from the interpreter is added directly to the plotting device or window rather than separately for each distinct element of a plot.
+Graphical output from the interpreter is added directly to the plotting device or window, rather than separately for each distinct element of a plot.
 In this respect it is similar to the lattice package, though Wickham argues ggplot2 inherits a more formal model of graphics from Wilkinson.
 As such, it allows for a high degree of modularity; the same underlying data can be transformed by many different scales or layers.